I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_createcontextallocation.md

 ## Members

 `Alignment`

 [in] The required alignment, in bytes, for the allocation.

 `ContextAllocationFlags`

 [in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_createcontextallocationflags.md">DXGK_CREATECONTEXTALLOCATIONFLAGS</a> structure that specifies the properties of the allocation.

 `EvictionSegmentSet`

 [in] Identifiers of segments that can be used for eviction.

 `Flags`

 [in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationinfoflags.md">DXGK_ALLOCATIONINFOFLAGS</a> structure that identifies properties for an allocation in bit-field flags.
 These properties indicate the type of allocation to create.
 The display miniport driver specifies these flags for the video memory manager.
 See Remarks for restrictions on flag values.

 `hAdapter`

 [in] A handle to the graphics adapter for which the context allocation is created.

 `hAllocation`

 [out] A handle that has been assigned by the DirectX graphics subsystem to the allocation.
 This value is subsequently passed as the <b>hAllocation</b> parameter of the  <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb_destroycontextallocation.md">DxgkCbDestroyContextAllocation</a> function.

 `hContext`

-            [in] If <b>ContextAllocationFlags.SharedAcrossContexts</b> is set to a value of 0, this member contains the value assigned by the DirectX graphics subsystem for the context that was passed to the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb_createcontextallocation.md">DxgkCbCreateContextAllocation</a> function.
+[in] If <b>ContextAllocationFlags.SharedAcrossContexts</b> is set to a value of 0,
+                                                                this member contains the value assigned by the DirectX graphics subsystem for the context that was passed to the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb_createcontextallocation.md">DxgkCbCreateContextAllocation</a> function.

 If <b>ContextAllocationFlags.SharedAcrossContexts</b> is set to a value of 1, this member should be set to <b>NULL</b>.

-<div class="alert"><b>Note</b>  The member is also set to <b>NULL</b> for a system context.</div>
+<div class="alert"><b>Note</b>  The member is also set to <b>NULL</b> for a system context.</div><div> </div>
-<div> </div>

 `hDevice`

 [in] A handle to the display device that was originally passed by the DirectX graphics subsystem to the display miniport driver's <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_createdevice.md">DxgkDdiCreateDevice</a> function.

-<div class="alert"><b>Note</b>  The member is set to <b>NULL</b> for a system device.</div>
+<div class="alert"><b>Note</b>  The member is set to <b>NULL</b> for a system device.</div><div> </div>
-<div> </div>

 `hDriverAllocation`

 A handle created by the display miniport driver that identifies the created allocation.
 The value of this member is subsequently passed as the <b>Transfer.hAllocation</b> member of the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md">DXGKARG_BUILDPAGINGBUFFER</a> structure that is pointed to by the <i>pBuildPagingBuffer</i> parameter of the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_buildpagingbuffer.md">DxgkDdiBuildPagingBuffer</a> function.

 `HintedBank`

 [in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_segmentbankpreference.md">DXGK_SEGMENTBANKPREFERENCE</a> structure that indicates the bank ordering preferences that the display miniport driver requests that the video memory manager use to page-in the allocation.

+`PhysicalAdapterIndex`

 `PreferredSegment`

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff562047">DXGK_SEGMENTPREFERENCE</a> structure that indicates the preferred segment identifiers that the display miniport driver requests that the video memory manager use to page-in the allocation.

 `Size`

 [in] The size, in bytes, that is required for the allocation.

 `SupportedSegmentSet`

 [in] Segment identifiers that the display miniport driver can set in the <b>PreferredSegment</b> member for read or write operations.

 ## Remarks
 The display miniport driver calls <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb_createcontextallocation.md">DxgkCbCreateContextAllocation</a> to allocate a GPU context or device-specific context.
 When the driver calls this function, it passes a pointer to a <b>DXGKARGCB_CREATECONTEXTALLOCATION</b> structure through the <i>ContextAllocation</i> parameter.

 ## Requirements
 | &nbsp; | &nbsp; |